 The only devotion God would accept is a voluntary worship moved by love (John 14:15).
 Lucifer claimed that his plans are better for God’s creatures.
 So, the Lord allowed him to demonstrate his plans to the universe (1 Corinthians 4:9).

-Sadly, humans exercised their free will and fell for the devil’s lies (Genesis 3:6) and thus he was allowed to demonstrate his principles.
+Sadly, humans exercised their free will to rebel against God and fell (Genesis 3:6) and thus the devil demonstrated his principles on this planet.
 And the result is the pain, sickness, and death that we see in the world.
 The Lord could not cancel men’s choices.
 And, we cannot blame God for our suffering which is the direct result of going against His good will.

 So, the only One that mostly experienced pain is God Himself.
 God saw His beautiful perfect world being destroyed by the enemy and He had to sacrifice His innocent son on the cross to redeem it.
 “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).